MischaU8/yumyum/extruding/extrude-new-body_HfA0Fd_LrNc.md

 yum yum
-Floyd here with a quick look at the new body option for the extrude tool and plasticity when using the extrude tool you can press the b key on the keyboard to activate the new body feature which will enable you to generate a separate
+Floyd here with a quick look at the new body option for the extrude tool in Plasticity when using the extrude tool you can press the b key on the keyboard to activate the new body feature which will enable you to generate a separate